mayveiscous/mayveiscous/README.md

 * Continue developing my LLM, orienting it toward professional capabilities in Tunascript.
 * Build more projects in Python, Lua, and C++, and upload older projects to GitHub.
 * Learn more about high-performance computing and large-scale AI systems.
+* Complete and use my in-house game engine for a game.

 ### Interests

+* Game Development
+* Engine Development
 * Machine Learning Infrastructure
 * Artificial Intelligence
 * Language Development